AlexvZyl/nordic.nvim/README.md

 local palette = require 'nordic.colors'
 ```
 > [!WARNING]
-> Please make sure this is called *after* setup, otherwise the colors might be wrong for you config.
+> Please make sure that `require 'nordic.colors'` is called *after* setup, otherwise the colors might be wrong for your config.

 # ⚙️ Configuration